jayelle0609/Machine-Learning-Competitions-/README.md

 Welcome to my collection of **Kaggle competition projects**!

-This repository showcases my code, experiments, and final scores from various machine learning challenges I’ve participated in.
+This repository showcases my code notebooks, models and final scores from various machine learning challenges I’ve participated in.

 Each folder corresponds to a specific competition.